APPLIED RESEARCH DISSERTATION - 2020/1

 |Project (Group/Individual/Dissertation)||WRITTEN DISSERTATION (10,000 WORDS)||100|

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 Evidence of ability to work as an independent, critical and competent evidence-based practitioner

 Ability to report findings of applied research in writing clearly and effectively

 Thus, the summative assessment for this module consists of:

-8,000-word applied research dissertation (including references, excluding Tables, Figures, and Appendix) plus 1,000-word recommendation for organisations
+- 10,000-word applied research dissertation (excluding references, Tables, Figures, and Appendix)

 3,000-word research project proposal

-In writing and verbal feedback from research proposal, and in one-to-one supervsion.
+In writing and verbal feedback from research proposal, and in one-to-one supervision.